ctawong/ctawong_site/_posts/2020-04-08-deep-dive-into-variational-auto-encoder-part-2.md

 ### Visualize latent variables

-We can visualize the high dimensional latent variables using t-SNE.
+Finally, we can visualize the high dimensional latent variables using t-SNE.

 ```python
 from sklearn.manifold import TSNE